storj/docs/app/(docs)/object-mount/user-guides/limitations/page.md

+---
+title: Limitations
+docId: Chiec3aS2eizieng

+metadata:
+  title: Limitations
+  description: Limitations

+weight: 13
+---

 (user-guide-limitations)=

 # Limitations

 :::{note}
-cunoFS imposes no restrictions on local file accesses.
+Object Mount imposes no restrictions on local file accesses.
 The limitations listed in this section only apply to data stored on object-storage.
 :::

 :::{note}
-This document contains technical limitations applying to all cunoFS users.
+This document contains technical limitations applying to all Object Mount users.
 There are additional limitations dictated by your licence tier, see [Pricing](https://cuno.io/pricing).
 :::

 (user-guide-limitations-direct-interception)=

 ## Direct interception

-Direct interception (using cunoFS CLI or `LD_PRELOAD`) does not currently support SUID binaries, or certain packaged apps like [Snap](https://ubuntu.com/core/services/guide/snaps-intro), [AppImage](https://appimage.org/), or [Flatpak](https://docs.flatpak.org/en/latest/introduction.html) applications.
+Direct interception (using Object Mount CLI or `LD_PRELOAD`) does not currently support SUID binaries, or certain packaged apps like [Snap](https://ubuntu.com/core/services/guide/snaps-intro), [AppImage](https://appimage.org/), or [Flatpak](https://docs.flatpak.org/en/latest/introduction.html) applications.
 Future updates are planned to address this.

-If you need to use such apps, prefer to use {ref}`user-guide-cunofs-mount` or {ref}`user-guide-cunofs-flexmount`.
+If you need to use such apps, prefer to use {ref}`user-guide-Object Mount-mount` or {ref}`user-guide-Object Mount-flexmount`.

 ## Maximum object size

-Depending on the solution provider, cunoFS has a limitation on the maximum file size it can store on a remote location.
+Depending on the solution provider, Object Mount has a limitation on the maximum file size it can store on a remote location.
 The following table indicates the maximum file sizes per provider.

 | Cloud provider       | Maximum file size |
 | -------------------- | ----------------- |